JRHaven/Weather-Displayer/README.md

 This controls the web interface, using the Flask library

 ## Installation
+If you want the latest stable version, you can download the project from the releases section.
+If you want to have the "nightly" version, you can use a `git clone` command to clone this repository and continue from there.

 ### Windows
 First off, this script was designed for use on Linux, specifically for the Raspberry Pi.
-If you wish to run it on Windows, you can clone this repo and build your own batch script.
-Just make sure the getter script is executed first, in a seperate thread.
+Because I did not design for Windows, and I don't plan on ever using it or testing it with Windows, **use it at your own risk.
+I cannot guarantee any sort of stable functionality when running on anything other than Linux**.

-You will then need to download Python 3 if you haven't already.
+You will need to download Python 3 if you haven't already.
 Head over to [the Python Project's Website](https://www.python.org/) and download the latest version of Python 3.

 After this, you need to download a program called "cowsay".
 After downloading Python, you can do this from the Pip package manager.
 After ensuring Pip is